rojo-rbx/rbx-dom/docs/xml.md

 The `Optional<T>` data type represents an optional value of type `T` and is represented by an element with either one or zero child elements.
 If the value is present, there will be a child element of type `T`.
 Otherwise, there is no child element.

-Elements of this type should be named `Optional` followed by the name of the type.
+Elements of this type SHOULD be named `Optional` followed by the name of the type.
 As an example, for `Optional<CoordinateFrame>`, the element should be named `OptionalCoordinateFrame`.

 The name of the child element varies depending upon the type `T` is.
 The following is a list of currently valid types for `T`, along with the name of the child element: